 Meanwhile, Big Brother (age 5.5) was hard at work on an AABB pattern: orange-orange-yellow-yellow.

 The set includes various types of patterns to make sure there’s something for everyone – ABAB, AABB, ABC, ABCD and more.

 Middle Brother needed a little help along the way, but eventually the boys read and built all 16 pattern cards in the batch.

 Grab Your Set

 Ready to play too?!
-Click the blue download button below to grab your set of free pattern cards and hop over and become a Plato Pack Member and receive access to THOUSANDS of our centers, challenges and more!
+Click the blue download button below to grab your set of free pattern cards and hop over and then join the most valuable teaching membership for pre-K, kindergarten and first grade teachers: The Plato Pack!